 Many individuals end up in the family court for various reasons.
 It could be a divorce.
 It could be a legal separation.
-It could be other matters like a paternity case, order of protection, motion for contempt, motion to modify or numerous other cases.
+It could be other matters like a paternity case, the order of protection, motion for contempt, motion to modify, or numerous other cases.

 Some may have seen the family law matter coming to fruition.
 Others may not have seen it coming at all.
 The filing of the case might have been a complete surprise to them.